Bonf6059/Xenotype/README.md

 # Xenotype

-The origin of the NAME is shrouded in mistery, they are
+The origin of the Myotragus is shrouded in mistery, they are

 Goat like xenotype but that need blood (look at sanguophages) vampire goat maybe psychically sensitive